Fans praise First Lady Jill Biden’s third cover on Vogue: ‘Elegant’

 Fans have praised US First Lady Jill Biden’s third cover for Vogue.

-On July 1, the publication announced that Biden was making her third appearance in Vogue, as she’s the cover star of the magazine’s August 2024 issue.
-While she appeared on the cover of the digital Winter 2023 issue – alongside granddaughter Naomi Biden, who posed in her wedding dress – her first solo cover for Vogue was in August 2021, a few months after her husband Joe Biden started his term as President of the United States.
+On July 1, Dr. Biden made her third appearance in Vogue as the cover star for the magazine’s August 2024 issue.
+Although she appeared on the cover of the digital Winter 2023 issue – alongside granddaughter Naomi Biden, who posed in her wedding dress – her first solo cover for Vogue was in August 2021, a few months after her husband Joe Biden began his term as US president.

-In her latest photoshoot for Vogue, Biden opted for a silk, white tuxedo dress, which featured matching buttons.
-She also posed with pink lipstick on, blue earrings, and a gold ring.
+In her latest photoshoot for Vogue, Dr. Biden opted for a silk, white tuxedo dress with matching buttons.
+She also posed with blue earrings, a gold ring, and wore pink lipstick.

-On X, formerly known as Twitter, many fans have applauded Biden’s appearance on the newest cover of Vogue.
+On X, formerly Twitter, many fans applauded Dr. Biden’s appearance on the latest cover of Vogue.

-“My god she is stunning,” a third wrote.
+“My god she is stunning,” a third person said.
 “Her inner beauty shines through.”

-Other people praised her outfit for the occasion, with one writing: “This suit,” along with three fire emojis.
+Others praised her outfit for the occasion, with one writing, “This suit,” along with three fire emojis.

-Along with the white tuxedo dress, the photoshoot also featured Biden wearing a navy blue Michael Kors shirt, paired with light, blue earrings.
+In addition to the white tuxedo dress, the photoshoot also featured Dr. Biden wearing a navy blue Michael Kors shirt, paired with light blue earrings.

-During her interview with Vogue, which took place earlier this year, Biden also briefly opened up about her personal life.
-The publication noted that when they did the photoshoot in April with Biden, they were meant to do it at her SoulCycle class.
-However, that plan ultimately shifted, with the photo shoot being held at her home in Wilmington, Delaware, so she could spend some quality time with her husband.
+In her interview with Vogue, which took place earlier this year, Dr. Biden briefly opened up about her personal life.
+The publication noted that the photoshoot, which took place in April, was meant to be taken at her SoulCycle class.
+However, the plan ultimately shifted with the photoshoot being held at her home in Wilmington, Delaware, so she could spend some quality time with her husband.

+“We will continue to fight,” she said, before noting that her husband “will always do what’s best for the country.”

-On Sunday, the president, 81, met with his family at Camp David in Maryland to discuss his political future in the wake of his frail, confused appearance in Atlanta last week, which only heightened doubts about his cognitive ability and sparked calls for him to drop out of the race for the White House.
+On Sunday, the 81-year-old president met with his family at Camp David in Maryland to discuss his political future in the wake of his frail, confused appearance in Atlanta last week, which only heightened doubts about his cognitive ability and sparked calls for him to drop out of the race for the White House.

-Biden’s family reportedly encouraged him to stay the course as he spent Sunday with Jill Biden, his children, and grandchildren, with the possibility of firing campaign advisers said to have been discussed.
+Biden’s family reportedly encouraged him to stay the course as he spent Sunday with his wife, his children, and grandchildren, with the possibility of firing campaign advisers said to have been discussed.

 Join our commenting forum